khuynh4/train-onboard/README.md

 You can leave the virtual environment by typing `deactivate`.

 ### `python3 api.py` or `python api.py`
-In the "train-app/App/backend_api" directory, run the above command This will start and run the backend flask api on http://127.0.0.1:5000/
+In the "train-app/App/backend_api" directory, run the above command.
+This will start and run the backend flask api on http://127.0.0.1:5000/

 ### `npm install react-router-dom react-bootstrap bootstrap`
-In a new command line window, change directory into the `App` directory and type the above prompt to install the neccessary node_modules
+In a new command line window, change directory into the `App` directory and type the above prompt to install the neccessary node_modules.

 ### `npm start`
-After the backend server and the node modules have been installed is running type the above command in the "train-app/App" directory to start the frontend server
+After the backend server and the node modules have been installed is running type the above command in the "train-app/App" directory to start the frontend server.
-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.